hdShang/arxiv-daily/docs/cs-CL/2025-06-11/papers/250609450v1-unitombench-integrating-perspective-taking-to-improve-theory-of-mind.md

 ---
 layout: default
-title: UniToMBench: Integrating Perspective-Taking to Improve Theory of Mind in LLMs
+title: "UniToMBench: Integrating Perspective-Taking to Improve Theory of Mind in LLMs"
 ---

 # UniToMBench: Integrating Perspective-Taking to Improve Theory of Mind in LLMs